semaphoreci/docs/docs/reference/pipeline-yaml-reference.md

 ### Environment variables available in `after_pipeline` jobs

-All `SEMAPHORE_*` environment variables that are injected into regular pipeline jobs, are also injected into `after_pipelines` jobs.
+All `SEMAPHORE_*` environment variables that are injected into regular pipeline jobs, are also injected into `after_pipeline` jobs.

 Additionally, Semaphore injects environment variables that describe the state, result, and duration of the executed pipeline into `after_pipeline` jobs.